📌Key Takeaways

 Yoga & Flexibility

-- Yoga for Seniors Beginners - Gentle yoga poses for seniors new to yoga
+- Yoga for Seniors — Gentle yoga for flexibility

 - Stretching Exercises for Seniors — Improve flexibility and reduce stiffness